roman/lein-generative/README.markdown

     $ lein generative

-This will, by default run all tests in the project's `test` directory.
-If you prefer to run tests in a different directory then you can add something like the following to your `project.clj` properties:
+This will, by default run all tests in the project's test directory.
+If you prefer to use a seperate directory you can add something like the following to your `project.clj`:

     :generative-path "/path/to/your/tests"